All About Black-capped Chickadees

 - Chickadees breed the spring of the year after they hatch.
 Females choose their mate.
 Pair bonds may last for years.

 - Chickadees begin exploring potential nest sites in late January or early February in some locations, if the weather is warm and sunny.
+They are reported to occasionally roost in a box before nest building begins.

 - Excavation: Both the male and female are involved in excavation, which can take 7-10 days.
 (If you see a chickadee dropping wood chips from its beak, follow it back to see if you can locate a natural cavity being excavated.)
 A chickadee may nest in a 2" diameter log (Keith Kridler)